Information for parents

 In every situation and at all times, the welfare, protection and best interests of the participants are paramount.

-How you can support your child
+Child protection policyHow you can support your child?

-Most importantly, be sure to celebrate all milestones with your child!
+The most important thing is for sure: celebrate all milestones with your child!

 Tips for parents:

-Help ensure that the activities your child chooses are exciting, but also doable.
+- Activities: Help ensure that the activities your child chooses are exciting, but also doable.

-• Documentation: Remind your child to document activities by making regular entries in the Online Record Book.
+- Documentation: Remind your child to document activities by making regular entries in the online record book.